 The NX has balanced, strong proportions with a powerful road-gripping stance.
-Compared to the first generation NX, overall length has increased by 20mm, the wheelbase by 30mm, the width by 20mm and the height by 5mm.
-These dimensions ensure optimum packaging, including more space in the cabin for rear seat passengers.
+Compared to the first generation NX, the overall length has increased by 20mm, the wheelbase by 30mm, the width by 20mm and the height by 5mm.
+These dimensions ensure optimum packaging, including more space in the cabin for rear-seat passengers.

 At the front, the hallmark Lexus spindle grille plays a more integral role in the car’s design: rendered more upright and with a more subtle frame, it accentuates the long bonnet and generates the overall form and volume of the body, which flares broadly towards the rear wings.
 Its more upright position also improves the grille’s cooling performance.

 The powerful, agile impression is strengthened by the wider front and rear tracks (enabled by the NX’s Global Architecture K – GA-K – platform), the long, sleek bonnet, short overhangs and flared wheel arches housing larger wheels – up to 20 inches in diameter.